RayHightower/jekyll-trade/_community/3_familyofficeclub.md

 image: /assets/img/community/family_office_club_logo.jpg
 imagewidth: 300
 link: https://familyoffices.com/
 description: Bridgetown's CEO, <a href="https://RayHightower.com">Ray Hightower</a>, is a charter member of the <a href="https://familyoffices.com">Family Office Club</a>.
-Family offices are one way to preserve and grow genrational wealth.
+Family offices are one way to preserve and grow generational wealth.
 Organizations like the Family Office Club offer a place for investors to learn from each other and grow.

 ---